 Your brand identity needs to be as constant and recognized as your employee’s faces.
 The best brand stories lead audiences to feel like they’re part of a journey.
 Create an experience with your branding that compels people to interact with your business and enjoy the involvement.

 Steps to Brand Consistency

-- Think long-term.
-What will your brand look like in 10 or 20 years?
+- Think long-term: What will your brand look like in 10 or 20 years?
 How will your products or services evolve?
-How will you target demographics change?
+How will your target demographics change?
 Creating a series of short-term goals that help achieve your brand mission will enhance the chances of successfully reaching long-term goals.